This oven hash brown method is by FAR my most favorite way to make large batches of sweet potato hash browns.

 I like to roast these on a lower rack because you get color on the bottom faster.

-Flip them around a couple of times during roasting.
-They’ll probably clump up a little, but it’ll all work out fine in the end.
+As you’re flipping them around they’ll probably clump up a little, but it’ll all work out fine in the end.
 Just spread them out as best as you can.

 - 1/3 cup bacon drippings, ghee, avocado oil, or coconut oil